Differentiable Sparsity via $D$-Gating: Simple and Versatile Structured Penalization: Theoretical results

-Intuitively, this is because balancedness in $D$-Gating is precisely the condition required for $\Log$ to simplify to $\Lw$ (cf.~\cref{corr:loss_simplification}).
-Hence, as the pair-wise imbalances vanish, the balancedness condition becomes increasingly true, and the two losses converge.
-For discrete-time imbalance dynamics, the dynamics becomes more convoluted, but we can establish geometric decay up to first-order in $\eta$, and find symmetry-induced absorbing SGD states \cite{ziyin2023symmetry} for balanced gating configurations. \begin{lemma}[Imbalance dynamics under SGD] Consider the $D$-Gated objective Eq.~(\ref{eq:d_gated_obj}).
+For an analysis of the discrete-time evolution of imbalances, the dynamics becomes more convoluted, but we can establish geometric decay up to first-order in $\eta$, and find symmetry-induced absorbing SGD states \cite{ziyin2023symmetry} for balanced gating configurations. \begin{lemma}[Imbalance evolution under discrete-time GD] Consider the $D$-gated objective Eq.~(\ref{eq:d_gated_obj}).
 Then, under (S)GD, for any $j \in [J]$, (i) the pair-wise imbalances in Eq.~(\ref{eq:imbalance_revised}) evolve as